YangLabHKUST/MRbenchmarking/README.md

 [Formatted GWASs for exposures]();   [Formatted GWASs for outcomes]();   [Data after IV selection]();
 [Genetic correlation estimates]();   [Estimated MR-APSS background parameters]().

 Notes:
-"Formmated GWASs" refers to the GWAS summary-level data files after quality control;
+(1) "Formmated GWASs" refers to the GWAS summary-level data files after quality control;
-"Data after IV selection" refers to the summary statistics of LD clumped IV sets for each trait pair tested;
+(2) "Data after IV selection" refers to the summary statistics of LD clumped IV sets for each trait pair tested;
-Genetic correlations are estimated LDSC using the function "est_paras" in R package MR-APSS; "Estimated MR-APSS background parameters" are the estimated background parameters "Omega" and "C" which will be used for MR estimation in MR-APSS;
+(3) Genetic correlations are estimated LDSC using the function "est_paras" in R package MR-APSS; (4) "Estimated MR-APSS background parameters" are the estimated background parameters "Omega" and "C" which will be used for MR estimation in MR-APSS.

 ## R code